 Pell Grant eligibility is based on the student's expected family contribution (EFC) recorded on the Student Aid Report.
-The lower the EFC, the higher the aware will be to the student.
-Students with an EFC higher than \$4618 will not qualify for a federal Pell Grant.
+The lower the EFC, the higher the aware will be to the student..
 Pell Grants are available only to undergraduate students.
 Financial aid is awarded on the basis that students will take all the courses contained in their cohort schedule.
 To be considered full time, an undergraduate student is awarded aid for an academic year that includes a minimum of 30 weeks of instructional time and a minimum of 24 credit hours attempted.
-If a student does not need a course included in the financial aid award or they are considering withdrawing from a course, they should call the Financial Aid office immediately.
+If a student does not need a course included in the financial aid award or they are considering withdrawing from a course, they should contact the Financial Aid Office immediately.